gnames/gnparser/README.md

 [IRMNG] to distinguish such names from each other.
 For detected ICN names we provide a warning "Ambiguity: ICN author or subgenus".

+### Virus names according to modern ICVCN binomial nomenclature

+ICVCN code adopted binomial nomenclature in 2021, and converted most names to new rules by 2026.
+However the rules for viral names differ significanlty in comparison with other nomenclatural codes (e.g., names like `Batravirus ranidallo3` or `Pradovirus XAJ24` are legal ICVCN names), so we had to create a specialized parser for them.
+It creates parsing challenges for names like `Calviria`, `Euvira` (ICZN genera) that by chance matched ICVCN rules for Ream and Subrealm.
+We try to detect such names and place them in an exception list.

 ## Authors

 * [Dmitry Mozzherin]